UPPMAX/naiss_file_transfer_course/docs/reflections/20250307/README.md

 These two suggestions indeed solve problems!

-- [ ] Discuss with BC: add installed software to the prerequisties?
+- [ ] Discuss with BC: add installed software to the prerequistites?

 - Thanks!
-- I couldn't use rsync but I could use sftp and scp. filefilla I didn't have time to try it but I will.
+- I couldn't use rsync but I could use sftp and scp.
+FileZilla I didn't have time to try it but I will.
 Thank you very much!

 Yay!